Marmaduke Nixon: Invasion of the Waikato

 In July 1863, Nixon's Horse was part of the British and Colonial forces, commanded by General Duncan Cameron, that invaded the Waikato region with the intention of suppressing the "Kingitanga Movement", which was resisting colonial rule.
 Immediately prior to the invasion, Governor Grey ordered all Māori living in the South Auckland region to evict the area, or to swear fealty to the Queen.
 While leaving for the Waikato, Nixon captured Ihaka Takanini, the paramount chief of Te Ākitai Waiohua and his former neighbour at Māngere.
 Takanini and his family were taken prisoner to Rakino Island, where he died.
 By February 1864, after a series of actions as the invasion force moved south along the path of the Waikato River and then the Waipā, Cameron's forces was aiming for the valuable farming land around Te Awamutu.
 On 21 February, after bypassing Māori at Paterangi they secured a largely unoccupied Te Awamutu.

 Beyond the town, 3 mi away, was the settlement of Rangiaowhia.
 Cameron opted to advance against this settlement as well.
 Nixon led the attack on the lightly defended village, at which there were many women and children present.
 Possibly influenced by the fact that Cameron was observing events, Nixon's leadership of the attack was reckless and he was shot and severely wounded as he approached a hut.
 About 24 Māori were killed or wounded during the attack and another 33 taken prisoner.
 The British then withdrew to Te Awamutu.
 Cameron was later criticised for the Rangiaowhia attack; it was not a fighting pā and the Kingites considered the action contrary to established conduct of warfare.
 There were also accusations that one or more whare to which some Māori had fled during the Rangiaowhia attack were set on fire with them inside and that one man attempting to surrender was shot.

-After Rangiaowhia, Nixon was evacuated north to his property at Mangarei in Mangere.
+After Rangiaowhia, Nixon was evacuated north to his property at Mangere.
 His wounds, to his chest and lungs, ultimately proved fatal and gangrene set in several weeks later.
 He died at his home on 27 May 1864.
 The previous month he had been promoted to colonel.
 He was one of the highest-ranking soldiers to have been a casualty of the New Zealand Wars.
 Buried at Symonds Street Cemetery, he was survived by his two sisters.
 Nixon's death resulted in the 1864 Franklin by-election, won unopposed by his friend from his days in the British Army, Haultain.